 Our Compensation Committee is responsible for overseeing our compensation and benefit plans and policies; administering our equity incentive plans; reviewing and approving annually all compensation decisions relating to our executive officers; and making recommendations to the full Board of Directors on compensation for our Chief Executive Officer and for the Board of Directors.
 The Compensation Committee considers recommendations from our Chief Executive Officer regarding the compensation of our executive officers other than himself.
 Our Compensation Committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions.

-Our compensation consultant in 2016 was Arnosti Consulting.
-Our Compensation Committee has assessed the independence of Arnosti Consulting consistent with NASDAQ listing standards, and has concluded that the engagement of Arnosti Consulting does not raise any conflict of interest.
+Our compensation consultant transitioned in April of 2017 from Arnosti Consulting to Aon Consulting, Inc., a part of Aon plc.
+Our Compensation Committee has assessed the independence of Aon Consulting, Inc. consistent with Nasdaq listing standards, and has concluded that the engagement of Aon Consulting, Inc. does not raise any conflict of interest.